 When using image plane beam correction, WSClean calculates the time-integrated beam by summing snapshot beams; a beam is calculated for every 30 min and every output channel.
 Be aware that the beam correction is a single correction, and is not time-dependent.
-Hence, if the beam changes over time, information might smear out over the polarizations.
-This is less of an issue when the beam was taken out in the visibilities.
+Hence, if the beam changes over time, information might smear out over the polarizations, leading to poor sensitivity.
+This is less of an issue when the (central) beam was taken out in the visibilities.